Last updated: 2026-04-20

 Should You Buy the 2020 Toyota Sienna?

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (6).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (6).
+An extended warranty is worth pricing out.

 Compared to the 2021 Toyota Sienna, which scored 1 points lower.
 See also the 2019 Toyota Sienna for an earlier comparison.